ciaranodonnell/ciaranodonnell.github.io/_posts/2019-11-11-switching-to-github-io.markdown

 ---
 layout: single
-title:  "Switching blog to github.io"
+title:  "Switching my blog to Github Pages"
+permalink:
 date:   2019-11-11   19:43:00 -0500
 excerpt: Over the last few months I have tried out a number of different blogging options from self hosting to hosted services.
 Recently I found out about github.io and decided to give it a try.
 This is how I did that
 categories: [posts]